penchord/web/_sources/project_pages/samuel_1.md

 ## Web App

-The [SAMueL Web App](https://stroke-predictions.streamlit.app/) allows individual hospitals to analyse their own emergency stroke system, and compare to other hospitals, including a number of different analyses:
+The [SAMueL Web App](https://stroke-predictions.streamlit.app/) allows individual hospitals to analyse their own emergency stroke system, and compare it to other hospitals by using a number of different analyses.
+Each hospital can see:

 * Descriptive statistics of their stroke patient population and clinical pathway process speeds.
-* See how thrombolysis use and clinical benefit may be improved by:
+* How thrombolysis use and clinical benefit may be improved by:
-    1. Improving pathway speed
+    1. Increasing pathway speed
-    2. Improve the proportion of patients where stroke onset time is determined.
+    2. Increasing the proportion of patients whose stroke onset time is determined.
     3. Adopting similar thrombolysis decision-making to *benchmark* hospitals.
-* Prediction of thrombolysis decision for any individual patient (the user sets the patient characteristics and see how like they are to give thrombolysis, and see what other hospitals would do).
+* Predictions of thrombolysis decisions for individual patients (the user sets the patient characteristics and see how likely they are to give thrombolysis, and see what other hospitals would do).
-* See likely population outcomes depending on time to thrombolysis and thrombectomy
+* Likely population outcomes depending on time to thrombolysis and thrombectomy
-* See a health economics model of patient life expectancy, quality of life years, and the NHS healthcare costs of stroke, depending on discharge disability, age, and gender.
+* A health economics model of patient life expectancy, quality of life years, and the NHS healthcare costs of stroke, depending on discharge disability, age, and gender.

 ## NIHR highlighting of project